FaroukBENGHARSSALLAH/facebook-community/README.md

 # facebook-community
 Facebook Developer Circles Community Challenge 2018 source code

 This folder contains the website's source code.
-The project provide a panel to regroupe supportes arround an issue, using Facebook account as a signature for membership
+The project provide a panel to regroupe supporters arround an issue, using Facebook account as a signature for membership

 ###### Features
 - [x] login page